 (i) the proposed subject Units to be absorbed;

-(ii) Comparable Units in an Application with priority over the subject pursuant to §11.201(6) of this chapter; and
+(ii) Comparable Units in an Application with priority over the subject pursuant to §11.201(6) of this chapter; (iii) Comparable Units in previously approved Developments in the PMA that have not achieved 90% occupancy for a minimum of 90 days; and

-(iii) Comparable Units in previously approved Developments in the PMA that have not achieved 90% occupancy for a minimum of 90 days.
+(iv) proposed and Unstabilized Comparable Units that are located in close proximity to the subject PMA if they are likely to share eligible demand or if the PMAs have overlapping census tracts.
+Underwriter may require Market Analyst to run a combined PMA including eligible demand and Relevant Supply from the combined census tracts; the Gross Capture Rate generated from the combined PMA must meet the feasibility criteria as defined in §11.302(i).

 (F) Gross Capture Rate.
 The Gross Capture Rate is defined as the Relevant Supply divided by the Gross Demand.
 Refer to §11.302(i) of this chapter for feasibility criteria.